redbadger/crux/docs/src/part-1/basic_app.md

 to the chapter on [Managed Effects](../part-2/effects.md), but it's probably a bit much at this point.
 Up to you.

-To _ask_ the Shell for side effects, it will need to know what side effects it needs to handle, so we will need to declare them (as an enum). _Effects_ are simply messages describing what should happen.
+All you need to know for now is that for us to _ask_ the Shell for side effects, it will need to know what side effects it needs to handle, so we will need to list the possible kinds of effects (as an enum). _Effects_ are simply messages describing what should happen.
 In our case the only option is asking for a UI update (or, more precisely, telling the shell a new view model is available).

 That's enough about effects for now, we will spend a lot more time with them later on.